by Nisha Kumar Joon, YogaOra

-As human beings, we are designed to constantly evolve, you can see the word LOVE spelled backward in it.
+As human beings, we are designed to constantly evolve.
 When we avoid transition out of fear or discomfort, we stagnate and can tend to feel out of balance or out of alignment.
 When we move into the heart, into love, we welcome and embrace change which is amazingly liberating and allows us to keep stepping into the next best version of ourselves with ease and grace.

 We are awake to living consciously, within a process that requires a dynamic and permanent change, to surrender and to accept mutation.